illurix95/chaty/README.md

 # to-do list
 - [x] more themes
 - [x]  amoled/obsidian mode in the chaty like discord mobile app it wiil be added as an easter egg this is not added as an easter egg
-- [ ] login and register so noone can send with same username
+- [ ] login and register so noone can send with same username (i am confused in this)
 <br> #more todo soon